Admission to Winter Lights is FREE for members, no tickets required.

 Additional Dates and Hours can be found below.

-Winter in Bloom at the Arboretum is a nod to the past, present and future work of researchers at the University of Minnesota and their work to introduce cold hardy plants that will thrive in our Minnesota climate.
+Come and enjoy our walking tour through a gallery of dazzling seasonal lights.
+Winter Lights at the Arboretum is a nod to the past, present and future work of researchers at the University of Minnesota and their work to introduce cold hardy plants that will thrive in our Minnesota climate.
 Five of the twenty displays feature plants that the University researchers are actively working on to create plants that will continue to thrive as our climate changes.

 Transportation to Winter Lights

 - Free SouthWest Transit Shuttle every Friday and Saturday!
+The shuttle does not run on Sundays.
 Never wait in line and get door-to-door service.
 See details in the drop-down menu below.

 - Self-parking on site is extremely limited.
 Please consider using SouthWest Transit shuttles - information here.